ReproNim/segstats_jsonld/README.md

                         Path to Freesurfer subject directory -f SEGFILE, --seg_file SEGFILE
                         Path or URL to a specific Freesurferstats file.
 Note, currently supported is aseg.stats, lh/rh.aparc.stats
+  -csv CSVFILE, --csv_file CSVFILE
+                        Path to CSV file which includes a header row with 1 column containing subject IDs and the other columns are variablesindicating the Freesurfer-derived region measure (e.g. volume, surface area, etc. If you use this mode of running this software you will be asked to match your region variables to standard Freesurfer region / measure labels presented to you (so this program will end up being interactive.
+In future WIP we will add the ability to exporta json sidecar file with those mappings for automated runs of future CSV files with the same set of variables.
   -subjid SUBJID, --subjid SUBJID
-                        If a path to a URL or a stats fileis supplied via the -f/--seg_file parameters then -subjid parameter must be set withthe subject identifier to be used in the NIDM files
-  -o OUTPUT_DIR, --output OUTPUT_DIR
+                        If a path to a URL or a stats fileis supplied via the -f/--seg_file parameters then -subjid parameter must be set withthe subject identifier to be used in the NIDM files -o OUTPUT_DIR, --output OUTPUT_DIR
                         Output filename with full path -j, --jsonld          If flag set then NIDM file will be written as JSONLD instead of TURTLE -add_de, --add_de     If flag set then data element data dictionary will be added to nidm file else it will written to aseparate file as fsl_cde.ttl in the output directory (or same directory as nidm file if -n paramemteris used.
   -n NIDM_FILE, --nidm NIDM_FILE
                         Optional NIDM file to add segmentation data to.
   -forcenidm, --forcenidm
-                        If adding to NIDM file this parameter forces the data to be added even if the participantdoesnt currently exist in the NIDM file.
+                        If adding to NIDM file this parameter forces the data to be added even if the participantdoesnt currently exist in the
+                        NIDM file.
+  -json_map JSON_MAP, --json_map JSON_MAP
+                        If storing freesurfer segmentation data stored in a CSV file and you've previouslystored the variable to Freesurfer CDE mappings, this can be reused.
+Otherwisethis argument is ignored

 ```